iann0036/tf-cfn-provider/docs/providers/tfe/Workspace.md

 `IngressSubmodules` - (Optional) Whether submodules should be fetched when cloning the VCS repository.
 Defaults to `false`.

-`OauthTokenId` - (Required) Token ID of the VCS Connection (OAuth Conection
-+ Token) to use.
+`OauthTokenId` - (Required) Token ID of the VCS Connection (OAuth Conection Token) to use.

 ## Return Values

 ### Fn::GetAtt

-`Id` - The ID of the workspace within Terraform.
-This is a custom ID that is.
+`Id` - The workspace's human-readable ID, which looks like.

-`ExternalId` - The external ID of the workspace within Terraform Enterprise.
+`ExternalId` - The workspace's opaque external ID, which looks like.

 ## See Also